-PM CARES Fund: SC ruling ‘resounding blow to nefarious designs’ of Rahul Gandhi, says BJP president
+PM CARES Fund: SC ruling ‘resounding blow to nefarious designs’ of Rahul Gandhi, says BJP

 Earlier in the day, the court said the fund cannot be directed to be transferred to the National Disaster Relief Fund.

-Bharatiya Janata Party President Jagat Prakash Nadda on Tuesday hailed by the Supreme Court verdict on the PM CARES Fund.
+Bharatiya Janata Party President Jagat Prakash Nadda on Tuesday hailed the Supreme Court verdict on the PM CARES Fund.
 He said the judgement was a “resounding blow to the nefarious designs” of Congress leader Rahul Gandhi.
 His comments came hours after the court ruled that the PM CARES Fund cannot be directed to be deposited or transferred to the National Disaster Relief Fund.

 PM CARES – an acronym for Prime Minister’s Citizen Assistance and Relief in Emergency Situations – is a fund set up by the Centre with the stated objective of being a “dedicated national fund” to deal with “any kind of emergency or distress situation”.
 The fund was announced by Narendra Modi in March the wake of the ongoing crisis due to the Covid-19 pandemic.